wenbeiforreal/Wiki_Comment_ML/README.md

-## Identifying personal attacks in Wikipedia comments
+## Identifying Personal Attacks In Wikipedia Comments
 Based on a baseline strawman code, this project aims to improve the accuracy score by trying out different classifier models.

 ### Preprocessing